 Monday 14 October 2021 – Entries Open

 June 01.22 Standard Entry Deadline and Close of Entries

-6.00am–7.00am -vehicles to arrive at allocated assembly point at national theatre car park. in preparation for drive under their own power from Southbank.
+6.00am–7.00am -vehicles to arrive at allocated assembly point on Southbank in preparation for drive under their own power from Southbank.
 Overnight parking available at cost of entrant at National Theatre Car Park

 Stand holder and exhibitors to assemble on Madeira Drive.
 Road closure 6 am til 6pm.
 All stands and structures erected to be the responsibility of the exhibitor.
 Full HSE guidelines to be adhered to.

 6.55am – First vehicles rolling start

 4.1.1.
 Vehicles will assemble at the National theatre allocated by Sector Number rolling start point within their allotted time slot.
 Entry collateral collected